 Laser Marking Methods

 Several different methods of marking materials fall under the umbrella of “laser marking”.
 Each affects the material differently and some materials might react to more than one of the methods.
 It’s important to note that several variables play a part in which laser and method is best suited for your parts.
-Following is a high level breakdown of laser marking methods by material group.
+Following is a high level breakdown of methods by material group.

 - Charring (carbonization) produces dark marks on light plastics.

 - Foaming produces light marks on dark plastics.

 - Ablation removes material by breaking the molecular bonds of the material, essentially vaporizing it.